followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/refresh().md

 ===================================================================

 <!--shortDescription-->
-Refreshes grid data.
+Reloads data in the widget.
 <!--/shortDescription-->

 <!--returnType-->Promise<!--/returnType-->
 <!--returnDescription-->
-A Promise of the jQuery.Deferred object resolved after grid data has been refreshed.
+A Promise of the jQuery.Deferred object resolved after data is loaded.
 <!--/returnDescription-->

 <!--fullDescription-->
-When you use a data source that is changing dynamically, the **DataGrid** widget cannot automatically track changes that might be made in the source by a third party.
-In this case, to update data in the widget, call its **refresh()** method.
-Along with the main data source, a call of this method refreshes [data sources]({basewidgetpath}/Configuration/columns/lookup/#dataSource) of lookup columns if there are any in the grid.
+The widget cannot track changes made in the data source by a third party.
+To bring data in the widget up to date in this case, call this method.
+[Data sources]({basewidgetpath}/Configuration/columns/lookup/#dataSource) of lookup columns will be updated along with the main data source.

-[note] Calling the **refresh()** method concludes the editing process.
-In the *row* [edit mode]({basewidgetpath}/Configuration/editing/#mode), all changes made in a row (if any) vanish.
-In the *batch* edit mode, changes are saved in a buffer waiting to be actually saved in the data source.
+[note] Calling the **refresh()** method ends the editing process.
+In *batch* [editing mode]({basewidgetpath}/Configuration/editing/#mode), changes are saved in a buffer waiting to be saved in the data source.
+In other modes, all unsaved changes vanish.
 <!--/fullDescription-->